-MT_YANDEX_KEY, Yandex Translate API
+MT_YANDEX_KEY, Yandex Translate API, Powered by Yandex.Translate

-4.12.10 Weblate
+4.12.11 Weblate

 Weblate can be source of machine translation as well.
 There are two services to provide you results - one does exact search for string, the other one finds all similar strings.